 Steven Scheerooren was Content Analytics Support Manager in Elsevier’s Analytical Services team.
 Having graduated from the University of Leiden as Japanologist (BA), Steven joined Analytics in 2013 to work on staff evaluation projects for Japanese universities.
 During his time, Steven conducted comparative research performance analyses for academic and government institutions.

-Mike Taylor is Senior Product Manager for Infometrics in Elsevier's Usage Research & Project Management team.
-Prior to this appointment, Mike was a research analyst in Elsevier Labs.
-His areas of work include altmetrics, contributorship, research networks, the future of scholarly communications, and other identity issues.
-Mike has worked in various technology and publishing groups within Elsevier, as well as in various capacities within the ORCID initiative.
+During his time at Elsevier, Mike Taylor served as Senior Product Manager for Infometrics in Elsevier's Usage Research & Project Management team, was a research analyst in Elsevier Labs, and served various roles in Elsevier technology and publishing groups, as well as in various capacities within the ORCID initiative.
+Mike's areas of work include altmetrics, contributorship, research networks, the future of scholarly communications, and other identity issues.